rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 WebRTC applications collect ICE candidates as part of the process of creating peer-to-peer connections.
-To maximize the probability of a direct peer-to-peer connection, client private IP addresses are included in this candidate collection.
-However, disclosure of these addresses has privacy implications.
-This document describes a way to share local IP addresses with other clients while preserving client privacy.
+To maximize the probability of a direct peer-to-peer connection, client private IP addresses are included in this candidate This document describes a way to share local IP addresses with other clients while preserving client privacy.
 This is achieved by concealing IP addresses with dynamically generated Multicast DNS (mDNS) names.